 Crop guarding, animal trapping and scaring instruments were some of the widely adopted strategies to minimize the loss of crops to wild animals.
-A majority of respondents reported that guarding their crop throughout the day and night by actively chasing the wild animals away from crop using dog and building watch-out huts at a strategic location in the field.
-Making noise by shouting and beating of empty tin left hanging in various parts of the field and keeping the fire burning in the watch- out hut were some of the strategies used to scare the animals in the night.
+A majority of respondents reported that guarding their crop throughout the day and night by actively chasing the wild animals away from the crop using a dog and building watch-out huts at a strategic location in the field.
+Making noise by shouting and beating of empty tin left hanging in various parts of the field and keeping the fire burning in the watch-out hut was some of the strategies used to scare the animals in the night.
 Guarding is mostly done by children during holidays and weekends and so may not be effective if crops are matured before summer holidays.
-Trapping and catching nocturnal raiders such as porcupines and cane rats were also very effective means of preventing crops from further raid.
-These nocturnal species were also victims of night hunting by skillful hunters/farmers to prevent them from continuous raid.
-Gunshots were also very effective methods to control crop raiding animals.
-Retaliatory killing of conflict species was also reported despite their unwillingness to report the kill with the fear of getting penalized by the forestry laws.
-Gunshots were heard all over the park prior to mid-2018 prior to the extension of the Anglophone crisis to the park region.
-At the later part of 2018 to the end of 2024 when this work was carried out, there were very few gunshots due to the ban on gunshots and seizure of many firearms from the occupants of the park.
-This increase the raid especially by primates and many losses are incurred.
-These adopted preventive measures in the study, have earlier been confirmed as common strategies employed by farmers in protecting their crops from wildlife (Magama et al. 2018, Geleta et al. 2019).
+Trapping and catching nocturnal raiders such as porcupines and cane rats were also very effective means of preventing crops from further raids.
+These nocturnal species were also victims of night hunting by skilful hunters/farmers to prevent them from continuous raid.
+Gunshots were also a very effective method to control crop-raiding animals.
+Retaliatory killing of conflict species was also reported despite their unwillingness to report the kill due to the fear of getting penalized by the forestry laws.
+Gunshots were heard all over the park before mid-2018 prior to the extension of the Anglophone crisis to the park region.
+From the latter part of 2018 to the end of 2024, when this work was carried out, there were very few gunshots due to the ban on gunshots and seizure of many firearms from the occupants of the park.
+This increases the raid especially by primates, and many losses are incurred.
+These adopted preventive measures in the study have earlier been confirmed as common strategies employed by farmers in protecting their crops from wildlife (Magama et al. 2018, Geleta et al. 2019).

 Community Response to Conservation in the face of crop raid

 Community response to conservation in the face of crop raiding is with mixed feelings.
-The perception of local people towards conservation on the face of crop raiding which is their main way of life is frustrating though to some who have knowledge on conservation have different perception.
-From the results got from the field, a majority of the respondents (50%) strongly agreed that there is always frustration and anger whenever their crops are damaged by wildlife.
-This was followed by those who strongly agreed that animals are not useful to them than crops (45%).
-These are people who solely depend on farming for survival and they think that protecting wildlife against their crops is not the best.
-They were of the opinion that wildlife is God’s given resources as well as agricultural land.
+The perception of local people towards conservation on the face of crop raiding, which is their main way of life, is frustrating, though to some who know about conservation, have a different perception.
+From the results obtained from the field, a majority of the respondents (50%) strongly agreed that there is always frustration and anger whenever their crops are damaged by wildlife.
+This was followed by those who strongly agreed that animals are not as useful to them as crops (45%).
+These are people who solely depend on farming for survival, and they think that protecting wildlife against their crops is not the best.
+They thought that wildlife is God’s given resources as well as agricultural land.
 They noted that the destructive nature of wildlife on their farmlands is not accepted as their labour is being compromised.
-They destruction caused by wildlife most of the times place them at high risk of hunger which further frustrate their income level.
-These results agreed with Hill (2004) and Anthony (2007) that surrounding communities’ attitudes towards protected areas are often influenced by existent or perceived damage caused by wildlife.
-According to Hill and Wallace (2012), crop raiding has a negative impact on the conservation of wildlife in the wild since people dislike the species because of property loss that contributes to food insecurity and poverty, while Eniang et al. (2011) observed that crop raiding has become more frequent, severe and serious obstacles to conservation efforts in Africa.
+The destruction caused by wildlife most of the times place them at high risk of hunger, which further frustrate their income level.
+These results agree with Hill (2004) and Anthony (2007) that surrounding communities’ attitudes towards protected areas are often influenced by existing or perceived damage caused by wildlife.
+According to Hill and Wallace (2012), crop raiding harms the conservation of wildlife in the wild since people dislike the species because of property loss that contributes to food insecurity and poverty, while Eniang et al. (2011) observed that crop raiding has become more frequent, severe and serious obstacles to conservation efforts in Africa.